z/OS Resources Table

 List of available actions

-- MVS data sets and members
+Paging for MVS data sets and data set members

-- Create, delete, rename, migrate, edit, allocate copy, favorite/unfavorite, view members, submit members as jobs, upload members, filter data sets by name, partitioned data set and member search (by name or content), sequential data set search (by name or content)
+MVS data sets and members: Create, delete, rename, migrate, edit, allocate, copy, favorite or unfavorite, view members, submit members as jobs, upload members, filter data sets by name

-- Delete, get JCL, issue stop command, issue modify command, view and download spool files
+JES jobs: Delete, get JCL, issue stop command, issue modify command, view and download spool files